 In purely mechanical turns, the rocker arms transfer the vertical reciprocal motion from the pushrods to the exhaust/intake valves.

 It might not sound like much, but without these little contraptions in your engine, you wouldn’t start, and you wouldn’t get any air into or out of the combustion chamber.

-Some engines does not have rocker arms, instead the camshaft is pushing directly on the hydraulic lifter, which is then pushing directly on the valve.
+Some engines do not have rocker arms.
+Instead, the camshaft pushes directly on the hydraulic lifter, which is then pushed directly on the valve.

 Rocker Arm Location

 The rocker arms are located at the engine head, connecting the camshaft to the exhaust and intake valves.

 When you look at your engine, you’re not going to see the rocker arms.
 That’s because they’re underneath the valve covers that are positioned directly over the engine’s heads.
 Furthermore, they’re located directly between the engine’s pushrods and the intake and exhaust valves.

 While it’s easy to point to where a rocker arm is, actually seeing and accessing the rocker arms is far more complicated.

 Rocker Arm Replacement Cost